 Is green tea good for acne?

-Yes, several clinical studies have proven the use of green tea as efficient to prevent acne and reduce the breackouts.
+Yes, several clinical studies have proven the use of green tea is efficient in preventing acne and reducing breakouts.

 What does putting green tea in your bath do?

-Green Tea contains EGCG, Epigallocatechin gallate, catechin with antioxidant and anti-inflammatory properties.
-In particular, a green tea bath can reduce skin damage caused by sun exposure, prevent oily skin and acne, prevent wrinkle formation, improve skin hydration, moisture, be a natural remedy for puffy eye, improve skin elasticity, help reducing inflammation in some skin conditions (psoriasis)
+Green Tea contains EGCG, Epigallocatechin gallate, and catechin with antioxidant and anti-inflammatory properties.
+In particular, a green tea bath can reduce skin damage caused by sun exposure, prevent oily skin and acne, prevent wrinkle formation, improve skin hydration, and moisture, be a natural remedy for puffy eyes, improve skin elasticity, help reduce inflammation in some skin conditions (psoriasis)